 From personal experience, I know exactly how easy it is to bounce just a bit too high, and far to one side.
 Plummeting off the edge of a trampoline, and on to hard dirt.
 Which is why I personally think getting a safety net to close off the trampoline is a great idea.

-These nets are generally highly-dense synthetic material explicitly designed for durability.
-These nets are often extended vertically with the use of thick poles (which should be covered in padding) at roughly 6-feet in the air.
+These nets are generally highly-dense synthetic material designed for durability.
+These nets extended vertically to roughly 6-feet in the air through the use of thick poles (which should be covered in padding).

 For a complete guide to installing the safety net, look no further.